manojkarthick/github-upload-asset/README.md

 # github-upload-asset

-CLI tool to upload an asset to the given GitHub release
+* CLI tool to upload an asset to the given GitHub release
+* You can download the release binaries for Linux/macOS/Windows [here](https://github.com/manojkarthick/github-upload-asset/releases/)

 ```
 ❯ github-upload-asset --help